Anyone (including you) can make perfectly fluffy homemade biscuits from scratch!

 Use a pastry cutter if you have one or a sturdy fork.
 You could also pulse a few times in your food processor with the dough blade.
 You don’t want to incorporate the butter completely, it should be about the size of peas.

 Don’t overdo the kneading.
 Unlike yeast bread, you don’t want to overdevelop the gluten in the flour.
-The best biscuits are so tender they practically melt in your mouth, and the way to achieve that effect is to not overwork the dough.
+The best biscuits are so tender they practically melt in your mouth, so be sure not to overwork the biscuit dough.

 How to Store Leftovers